unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 ## Troubleshooting
 - The application logs file reloads, so you should see diagnostics messages when a XAML file is reloaded.
 - The output window in VS has an output named "Uno Platform" in its drop down.
 Diagnostics messages from the VS integration appear there.
-- The file named `obj\Debug\XXX\g\RemoteControlGenerator\HotReload.g.cs` contains the connection informations, verify that the information makes sense, particularly the port number.
+- The file named `obj\Debug\XXX\g\RemoteControlGenerator\HotReload.g.cs` contains the connection information, verify that the information makes sense, particularly the port number.
 - When a file is reloaded, XAML parsing errors will appear in the application's logs, on device or in browser.

 ## Known issues

 - Events specified in the XAML are not yet supported for hot reload
-- If there are multiple versions of the Uno.UI Package present in the solution, the greatest will be used, regardless of the started application
+- If there are multiple versions of the Uno.UI Package present in the solution, the newest will be used, regardless of the started application
 - Changing the package version may confuse VS if a Hot Reload session has already been started
     - Resolution: Restart VS and rebuild the app
 - The reload server may start twice (The VS **Uno Platform** output window shows two "Starting server" messages)